gustavocmaciel/ask-the-experts/README.md

 `asktheexperts/static/asktheexperts/styles.css` is the file that contains all of the `CSS` for the project.

 `asktheexperts/static/asktheexperts/main.js` is the file that contains the `Javascript` functions for the project.

+On the `asktheexperts/static/asktheexperts` folder, there are two image files:
+- `background.png` is the image file used as the **background image**.
+- `logo.png` is the image file used as the **website logo** and also as the **icon**.

+On the root directory, there is a `media/images` folder.
+This is the folder to store the profile photos from the users.
+In this folder there's a image called `default_image.jpg`, this is the image used as the *default photo* when a user make his/her registration.

 ## Distinctiveness and Complexity